Primary Landing Page

 Visits to other Australian Universities

-Visitors may like to visit other universities, such as The University of Sydney, The University of Melbourne, Griffith University (Brisbane), and Flinders University (Adelaide), which take a special interest in Indonesian studies.
-Funds permitting, the Project may be able to help with such a visit.
+You should plan for the majority of your stay to be in Canberra at the ANU.
+However, visitors may like to plan a short visit to other universities, such as The University of Sydney, The University of Melbourne, Griffith University (Brisbane), and Flinders University (Adelaide), which take a special interest in Indonesian studies.

 Financial arrangements